douglasF5/tourism-and-co-flutter-demo/README.md

 ## Extra notes

 - This project is purely a practical exercise intended for developing and/or showcasing my skills in the tools/techniques/concepts mentioned above.
 It's not meant to be a complete production-ready solution.
-If you have any questions or simply want to chat about it, feel free to reach out!
+Feel free to reach out if you have any questions or simply want to chat about it!
+- This exercise was built following the lessons by [Nick Manning on YouTube](https://www.youtube.com/playlist?list=PL__UlMMmv_ryxZun7zAdI8KWufcYLXA-_).
+It may or may not have been adapted/redesigned by me.